The Littletons of Chark Farm

 As well farming Chark and Pullington we rent several other small farms in the area, a total of about 500 acres.

 Our two sons are not interested in taking on the farm.
 Our eldest son Peter has a Law Degree with German, and is currently studying at a seminary in Guildford.
-Our youngest son, Martin, is at 6th form college in Truro.
-He plans to study Bsc Computer Science in the north tip of the Netherlands starting in September!
+Our youngest son, Martin went off to Uni in the Netherlands lin Autumn 2015 but although he liked the life over there the course was not right for him, he has come home and is currently working for a phone contract company while he thinks about what to do long term.

 Our daughter Becky is a competent horsewoman, and earns her living breaking, schooling and producing competition horses, as Head Girl in the team of TB Equestrian on the edge of Bodmin Moor.
 Becky is passionate about eventing and currently competes at British Eventing 2* events.
+She is also an excellent instructor from beginners to advanced, teaching owners on their own mounts.
 We've usually got a couple of young horses at Chark, minding them while they grow up and become ready to start work.
+If you are interested follow TB Equestrian on Facebook